Freda Downie

 Freda Downie (20 October 1929 – 4 May 1993) was an English poet.

+Early life

-Downie was born in London, growing up in the outskirts of Shooters Hill.
+Downie was born in London on 20 October 1929, growing up in the outskirts of Shooters Hill.
 The family were evacuated to Northamptonshire at the start of World War II in September 1939.
 They returned to London during the Blitz, travelled by sea around Africa to Australia for her father's work in 1941–42.
 In 1944, the family returned across the Pacific to London at the time of V-1 and V-2 rockets.
 As an adult, Downie worked for music publishers and art agents.